-Staff & Board
+Staff, Volunteers & Board

 Alan MarloweBusiness Manager

-After I finished my traineeship with Umbrella, I was offered the permanent position of "Business Support Officer", then later when our Business Manager left, I was given the role of Business Administrator.
+After Alan finished his traineeship with Umbrella, he was offered the permanent position of Business Support Officer, then later when our Business Manager left, was given the role of Business Manager.

 Board of Management

-Role of the Management Committee
+Role of the Board of Management

 - Ensure compliance – Umbrella Studio is accountable to its members, community and funding bodies and complies with legislation such as taxation, work cover, insurance and the meeting of contractual and service obligations.

-- To improve the performance of the organisation, the Committee is charged with overseeing strategy formulation and policy making – and making sure that Umbrella Studio is meeting the purpose for which was formed.
+- To improve the performance of the organisation, the Board is charged with overseeing strategy formulation and policy making – and making sure that Umbrella Studio is meeting the purpose for which was formed.

 - Ensuring the Mission Statement is fulfilled.